Are You Aspiring Towards A Career in Extension?

 We recognized that by working outside of government agencies, we would be free to transfer new information, not only from my own research in microbiome dynamics, but research from many others, that was relevant to land and health restoration.
 We felt that this information was too often downplayed by government agencies, simply because much of what is known about ecosystem function is disruptive to the function of those megacorporations that governments serve.
 We could bypass these politics by working more closely with those clients we chose to serve.

 As we began presenting our ideas, we discovered the demand for training and support quickly exceeded what we could provide directly.
 Fortunately, we were able to tap into tools that make some of our outreach more manageable.
-To provide virtual training, when we couldn’t travel, we began teaching online classes through Udemy.
-This affiliation allows us to share ideas with the global community at affordable pricing, while giving us time to work individually with those clients who are ready to move beyond basic concepts and implement lasting change.
+To provide virtual training, we began teaching online classes through an online platform.
+This affiliation allows us to share ideas with the global community at affordable pricing, while giving us time to work individually with those clients who are ready to move beyond basic concepts to implement lasting change.

 So today, I find myself devoted to efforts that are not unlike those I would be engaged in if I worked for the extension service.
 I am building demonstrations, testing arid land agricultural principles, teaching adults locally and around the world, and creating connections that build local communities.
 Best of all, I am free of the political process, the work place pecking orders, and the uncertain cycle of government funding.
 No doubt, other stressors emerge from time to time, but I can address these with greater flexibility than I could hope to address them from within an institution.